-When you use our services you won’t need to go through the courts as we have bailiffs who can both serve notice and evict.
-We can keep your property safe and unoccupied 24 hours a day, 7 days a week, getting rid of travellers on your property and then protecting against future intrusions.
+By working with us, you won’t need to go through the courts, as our services include Certified Enforcement Agents and bailiffs who can both serve notice and evict.
+We can keep your property safe and unoccupied 24 hours a day, 7 days a week, getting rid of travellers and then protecting against future intrusions.

-Protect Vacant Property is a nationwide service that you provide protection and security for your property anywhere across the country.
-If you need peace of mind or would just like to get some more information you can call us on Freephone 0800 043 2742 and talk through your needs with a member of staff.
-Alternatively you can visit our contact page to send us a message.
+Protect Vacant Property operates nationwide, providing protection and security for property anywhere in the country.
+If you need assistance with a traveller eviction or would just like to get some more information, call us on Freephone 0800 043 2742 and talk through your needs with a member of staff.
+Alternatively, you can visit our contact page to send us a message.
 A member of our team will get back to you as soon as possible.

 Eviction of Travellers – FAQs

-The legal definition of ‘trespass’ is the unlawful occupation of someone else’s land or property.
-A trespasser, therefore, is a person who enters land or property belonging to someone else, without having the permission to do so.
+The legal definition of ‘trespass’ is knowingly entering or occupying someone else’s land or property without permission.
+A trespasser, therefore, is anyone accessing your land or property without having your consent to do so.
 This includes trespass committed by New Age travellers, Roma Gypsies, Irish travellers, squatters or any other group of unauthorised occupants.

-If you have an unauthorised traveller encampment on your site, Protect Vacant Property offer a fast and efficient traveller removal service to help you regain lawful possession of your land.
+If you have an unauthorised encampment on your site or need help with squatter eviction, Protect Vacant Property offer fast and efficient trespasser removal services to help you regain lawful possession of your land.